CaiCharley/FlashMemory/README.md

 The idea is further explained in by Ali Abdall in his [YouTube Video](https://www.youtube.com/watch?v=b7o09a7t4RA) which inspired the idea for the project.

 ### User Stories
+Phase 1
 - As a user, I want to add topics to study in different classes
 - As a user, I want have flash cards for each topic
 - As a user, I want to record how confident I feel with each topic / flash card
 - As a user, I want to know when I last studied a topic
 - As a user, I want to know what topics / flash cards there are in a subject / topic
-- As a user, I want view what things I should study next.
+- As a user, I want view what things I should study next

+Phase 2
+- As a user, I want to be able to save my Semester to a file
+- As a user, i want to be able to load my Semester from a file